zthinhddo/demos/README.md

 # demos
-This repo contains all demos.
+This repo contains all demos from my research journey

+## Project list
+### 1. Hyper-formula